CryptoGnome/Tradingview-Webhook-Bot/README.md

 ``git push heroku master``

-# How to Send Alerts to your new webserver
+# How to send alerts from TradingView to your new Webserver

 After starting you server, you shoudl see an address that will allow you to access it like below: